 Remember riding your bike when you were young?
 Starting out downhill, pedaling like mad to gather speed and momentum for the hill ahead?
 You don’t have to dust your bike off (though if you’re able, it’s a great idea) to approach the new year with passion.
-There are other ways to store up emotional energy and keep a healthy cadence rather than a half-hearted slog during the coming months.
+There are other ways to store up emotional energy and keep a healthy cadence rather than a half-hearted slog during the winter months.

 Try the following in addition to the tried-and-true procrastination busters.

 Nothing knocks inertia off its throne like enthusiasm and accountability.
 You’ll gather both if you join up with others pursuing the same goals.

 One of the best decisions I made in 2016 was joining the Detroit Working Writers Critique Group.
 I love meeting with fellow writers once a month, comparing progress, and getting great input on my projects.
 In addition to identifying some of my writing foibles, I hear “Keep going,” and “Can’t wait to read what comes next.”
 What a rush!

 Full disclosure: I haven’t attended a writing retreat, but my friends that have come back with new material and fresh ideas.
 You can also create your own retreat or critique group.
 All you need is a couple of writing buddies!

 You’ll continually learn about new resources and as well as what you can glean from old ones.
 What’s more, genealogical society members love to help each other out.
 They’ll have some ideas on that brick wall you’re facing.